How to Read a Sensus Water Meter: Digital and Analog Meters Unveiled!

 How to Read a Sensus Analog Water Meter

 Aside from having a digital water meter, some Sensus water meters still stick with analog-ness.
 Reading it is also not that difficult as well.
-To read an analog water meter is not different than reading the other types of water meter.
+Reading an analog water meter is not different from reading other types of water meter.

-First, you should know what unit the reading will be based on – is it cubic feet or gallons measurement?
+First, you should know what unit the reading will be based on – is it a cubic feet measurement or gallons?
 Knowing this beforehand can help you to know how much the reading is.
-Then, to read the meter, you can note the numbers on the display.
+Then, you can note the numbers on the display to read the meter.

-As a closing explanation of this explanation of ‘how to read a Sensus water meter’, you should know that the number boxes are usually divided into white and black in analog water meters.
+As a closing explanation, you should know that analog water meters usually divide the number boxes into white and black.
 Some others may include a circular meter as well.
 Those represent thousands, hundreds, tens, and even ones of your water consumption.

 Gravatar Image